lit/lit-element/docs/_guide/build.md

 This section describes the requirements for building applications using LitElement.
 Use this section if you're creating your own build setup.

 LitElement is packaged as a set of ES modules, written in modern JavaScript (ES 2017).
-These are supported natively in modern browsers (Chrome, Safari, Firefox, and soon Edge, for example).
+These are supported natively in modern browsers (Chrome, Safari, Firefox, and Edge, for example).
 LitElement also uses bare module specifiers, which are not supported by any browsers yet.

 When building an app using LitElement, your build system will need to handle the following: